antvis/AVA/sites/ava-site/docs/api/data-wizard/statistics.en.md

 <div class="doc-md">

-`Statistics` contains the statistical method of DW employed to calculate some common statistical information.
+The `statistics` module of DataWizard provides common statistical methods, including computing minimum, maximum, variance, Pearson correlation coefficient, etc. The statistical information extracting of `DataFrame` is also based on `statistics`.
 The method will store the values calculated once in the cache, and the values can be taken directly from the cache when calculated again to avoid duplicated calculation cost.

 ## min
 Calculate the minimum value of the array.

 ### Parameters

-**array** Original data array _required_
+**array** Raw array data _required_

 Type `number[]`